 Newcastle International is the region's largest airport, handling nearly four and a half million passengers a year and providing the North East with the choice of over 80 destinations worldwide.

-South Tyneside Council, along with 6 other local authorities (known collectively as LA7), are majority 51% shareholders in the airport.
+South Tyneside Council, along with 6 other local Councils (known collectively as LA7), are majority 51% shareholders in the airport.

 As shareholders, LA7 ensures that the airport delivers its key objectives, which are:

 Regional economy - Improving connectivity to key national and international trading centres, promoting the area as a prime location for business development and assisting with the best possible economic development and inward investment for the region, ensuring that it is an attractive place to live, work, visit and do business;

 Regional transport - Strengthening transport, connectivity and infrastructure and playing a key part in a comprehensive transport system for the region which meets business and community needs;